 Interest is growing for micro-mobility, especially with bike-sharing programs popping in cities all over the world.
 These devices can help people get to work, enjoy outdoor activities, visit family and friends, go local shopping, visit libraries, and so much more.

 When majority of people think of these micro-mobility devices, they think that a young physically abled population are the only people using them.
-The AIM project will be researching the interest and needs for people with disabilities and older adults ages in micro-mobility.
+The AIM project will be researching the interest and needs for people with disabilities and older adults in micro-mobility.
+Adaptive micro-mobility is devices that have been modified or created based on the needs of people with varying abilities and disabilities.

-We know "walkable cities" is a hot current and hot topic in cities.
-At Access 2 Accessibility we believe in "Movable Inclusive Cities & Communities" (MICC) where people of all abilities and ages can freely move around their cities and communities with independence using the transportation device of their choice.
+We know "walkable cities" and "the 15-minute city" are current and hot topics in cities around the world.
+At Access 2 Accessibility we believe in "Movable Inclusive Cities & Communities" (MICC) where people of all abilities and ages can freely move around their cities and communities with independence using the transportation device of their choice, on safe infrastructure.

 Committee Members